Zumaglia Castle

-Zumaglia Castle (Castello di Zumaglia) is a medieval castle located at the top of Brich di Zumaglia on the borders of the communes of Zumaglia and Ronco Biellese in the Province of Biella.
+Zumaglia Castle (Castello di Zumaglia) is a medieval castle located at the top of Brich di Zumaglia on the borders of the communes of Zumaglia and Ronco Biellese in the Province of Biella, Italy.

 History

 The castle was built in 1291 on the site of a previous construction.
 It was reinforced around 1329 by order of the bishop of Vercelli Lombardo della Torre.
 It was destroyed in an attack by Henry II of France in 1556, and rebuilt in 1937 by count Vittorio Buratti.
 The surrounding areas of Brich di Zumaglia and Mont Prève were established in 1995.